carnesen/cli/main/readme.md

 ## Features
 - **Easy to use**: We ❤️ CLI's and want to use them everywhere for everything.
 This library makes it easy as can be to create beautiful easy-to-use CLIs for Node.js and for web browsers.

 - **Automatic documentation**: Build your CLI with our factories, and we'll take care of the rest.
-If you add descriptions to your commands, we'll automatically re-wrap the text to fit the user's terminal.
+If you add descriptions to your commands, we'll re-wrap the text to fit the user's terminal.
+Not ready to expose a feature yet?
+Simply add "hidden=true" to any command/branch/argument specification, and we'll hide it in the automatic documentation.

 - **Intelligent types**: This is first and foremost a TypeScript library.
 All components are intelligently typed, and our built-in argument parsers ensure that the types are respected at runtime.